Retirement provision in Switzerland. The essentials at a glance.

 How will retirement provision develop in the future?

 However, it will be difficult to maintain the current level of pensions in the first and second pillars.
-Extending working life by raising the retirement age, for instance, is a promising option for slowing the consequences of the demographic trend.
+Extending working life by raising the reference age, for instance, is a promising option for slowing the consequences of the demographic trend.
 However, successful implementation depends at an individual level on various factors.
 For example: the health of the person, the financial incentives of later retirement, or the labor market.

 Personal responsibility for pension provision becoming increasingly important